DataDog/hiring-engineers/answers.md

 Now that we have the agent configured, and sending data to DataDog, we can check out the host in the *Host Map* page in DataDog.
 Here is a screen shot of my host machine in the Host Map page in Datadog:
 ![alt text](./screenshots/hostmap.png)

-Install MySQL on the host and then install the respective Datadog integration.
-Then create the following mysql configuration in */etc/datadog-agent/conf.d/mysql.d/conf.yaml*
+Install MySQL on the host and then install the respective Datadog integration in the browser app.
+Then create the following file to set up mysql integration with the datadog agent in */etc/datadog-agent/conf.d/mysql.d/conf.yaml*.
 ```yaml
 init_config: